Gorkmeister/Gorkmeister/README.md

   A small set of apps built in Python and integrated into a UI for personal use in batch photo resizing, metadata management, ASCII art generation, etc.

 - ### 🎯 [JobQuest](https://github.com/leinadher/JobQuest)
   A private data exploration project analyzing my job application process, with the goal of evolving into a visualization web app for deeper insights.
+It is private at the current time.

 - ### 📱 [ETL Analysis of the Swiss Smartphone Market](https://github.com/leinadher/CIP02.F24_Project)
   A full ETL process, from the extraction of the raw data via web scraping from different electronics resellers to the analysis and reporting of the transformed and stored data.